 In either of these scenarios, if equipment undergoes downtime, it cannot be used for its intended purpose.

-How to Reduce Unplanned Downtime?
+How to Reduce Downtime in Maintenance?

 It is almost certain that your company will occasionally experience downtime if your operations rely on your equipment.
 This can be a very expensive problem.